gylien/scale-letkf/prepare-ncep-gfs-and-prepbufr-data.md

 2. fortran program dec_prepbufr (source available in [scale-letkf/scale/obs](https://github.com/gylien/scale-letkf/tree/master/scale/obs))

 *The crutial bug fix was performed in 2019.3.
 The error in decoding virtual temperature was fixed.
 See the detail [here](https://github.com/gylien/scale-letkf/commit/3ad0aba7169037bcb4c9cf0e4c7fe17fe3778f94#diff-972592ed1fe45ba69df5ed75317fc650R173).

+**The bin file `external/ncepobs/run/dec_prepbufr_fixed` needs to be complied without -AVX512 option, as it is executed not on the calculation node but on the login node.**

 - **`run/plot/map`: generate a map of PREPBUFR observation distribution** (optional)